-We recorded interest income from cash payments associated with finance receivables and loans on nonaccrual status of \$13 million for both the years ended December 31, 2022, and 2021.
+(b) We recorded interest income from cash payments associated with finance receivables and loans on nonaccrual status of \$13 million for the year ended December 31, 2022.

 Credit Quality Indicators

 We evaluate the credit quality of our consumer loan portfolio based on the aging status of the loan and by payment activity.
 Loan delinquency reporting is generally based upon borrower payment activity, relative to the contractual terms of the loan.